acobaugh/fluxios/README.md

 * tox unit tests
 * Either a retry or buffered approach to sending points to influxdb
 * Don't delete perfdata file unless it is older than cfg['fluxios']['interval'] seconds
+* Use the new Grafana /api/datasources/id/:name to lookup ds id